Mincing Lane: Etymology

 In addition, the entry "Mngenelane" in Harben's Dictionary suggests "Mngenelane = Mengenelane".

 History

 It was for some years the world's leading centre for tea and spice trading after the British East India Company successfully took over all trading ports from the Dutch East India Company in 1799.
-It was the centre of the British opium business (comprising 90% of all transactions), as well as other drugs in the 18th century.
-Businesses in the British slave trade, such as Hibbert, Purrier and Horton (founded 1770), were also based in Mincing Lane.
+It was also the centre of the British opium business (comprising 90% of all transactions), as well as other drugs in the 18th century.
+Businesses in the British slave trade, such as Hibbert, Purrier and Horton (founded 1770), were based in Mincing Lane.

-It is mentioned in chapter 16 of Charles Dickens' Our Mutual Friend, where it is briefly described:

-"[Bella] arrived in the drug-flavoured region of Mincing Lane, with the sensation of having just opened a drawer in a chemist's shop."